-Ferrel Guillory is a professor of the practice of journalism the School of Media and Journalism.
+Ferrel Guillory is a professor of the practice of journalism the UNC Hussman School of Journalism and Media.

 He founded the Program on Public Life — formerly the Program on Southern Politics, Media and Public Life — in 1997 to build bridges between the academic resources at UNC and the governmental, journalism and civic leaders of North Carolina and the South.

 In 2014, Guillory co-founded EducationNC, a nonprofit news organization that delivers reporting and analysis on preK-12 education in the state.
 He serves as vice chair of the board and writes a weekly column for www.ednc.org.

 In addition, Guillory is a senior fellow at MDC Inc., a workforce and economic development nonprofit research firm in Durham, NC.
 Through MDC, he has co-authored The State of the South, a series of reports to the region and its leadership since 1996.
 He also co-authored the book, "The Carolinas: Yesterday, Today, Tomorrow: An Exploration of Social and Economic Trends, 1924-1999" (Duke Press, 1999), commissioned by the Duke Endowment.

 Gov. Mike Easley appointed him to the North Carolina Education First Task Force.
 Guillory served on the steering committee of the Rural Prosperity Task Force, appointed by Gov. Jim Hunt and chaired by Erskine Bowles.
 In 2000, Guillory taught at Davidson College as the James K. Batten Professor of Public Policy.